Ekow Hayford

 Ekow Hayford (24 December 1970 – 9 October 2020) was a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Mfantseman Constituency in the Central Region on the ticket of the New Patriotic Party (NPP).
 He was killed on 9 October 2020.
 He was also the chief executive officer of Apam Football Club.

 Early life and education

-Hayford was born on 24 December 1970 in Mankessim.
+Hayford was born on 24 December 1970 in Mankessim, Central Region of Ghana.
 He was the only child of his mother, Madam Mena Aba Attah.
 He held a Bachelor of Business Administration degree from the Methodist University College.
-He also held a Masters of Business Administration (Supply Chain Management) degree from the Ghana Institute of Management and Public Administration (GIMPA).
+He also held a Master of Business Administration (Supply Chain Management) degree from the Ghana Institute of Management and Public Administration (GIMPA).

 Career and politics

 Hayford's first career was in the Ghana Police Service, in which he served from 1993 to 1998.
 He rose to the rank of Corporal.
 He resigned and went into private business.
 He was the chief executive officer and Manager of MODISA Lodge and MANTRAC Ghana Limited respectively prior to going into politics.
 In 2015, he was elected by delegates of the New Patriotic Party in Mfantseman to represent the party in the 2016 Ghanaian general election.
 He won the parliamentary seat with 46.82% of the total vote cast.
 He was a member the Judiciary Committee and Defence and interior committee in Parliament.